 - Transportation: This does not add value to the product.
 Hence, instead of increasing the transportation, one should try to eliminate or minimize that.

 - Motion: Movement of the machines, workers, and transport is considered as a waste.
 Instead of automating, the operation itself should be enhanced.

 - Overproduction: To produce over demand or produce it before the need is again a waste according to lean manufacturing.
 This is the result of producing to hypothetical demand.
 Overproduction is a process of creating more than needed in the next step or creating it before the time by the next process.

 - Waiting: To eliminate waste, the machine should not be in an ideal position for a longer period.
 This will help to maximize the utilization or efficiency of the worker instead of improving the utilization of the machines.

-- Unused Human Intellect: Underutilizing the capabilities of human resource, delegating tasks without proper training, no proper system to utilize skills and knowledge of highly experienced employees and no involvement of employees in problem solving and solution finding.
+- Unused Human Intellect: Underutilizing the capabilities of human resource, delegating tasks without proper training, no proper system to utilize skills and knowledge of highly experienced employees and no involvement of employees in problem-solving and solution finding.

-- Over-Processing: The over processing could be minimized by asking why a specific step is required, a need of a specific process and reason behind the production of a specific product.
+- Over-Processing: The over processing could be minimized by asking why a specific step is required, a need for a specific process and reason behind the production of a specific product.
 With the relevant answers, all unnecessary steps could be removed.

 - Defective products: It is always better to prevent the defects instead of searching and repairing them.

 Almost all wastes in the production process can fall under at least one of the above categories.
 The focus of Lean Manufacturing is to remove the waste from the entire process flow, not the improvement of individual operations.
 These 8 types of waste will be customized and interpreted specifically for your company during MSys' Lean Six Sigma training program.